The Ultimate 2 Days in Seville Itinerary By An Andalusian

 There are many incredible things to do in Seville in 2 days – from visiting the stunning Plaza de España square and going on a Guadalquivir river tour to contemplating the detailed Moorish architecture in the Alcazar.

 If you’re staying in Seville for more than a weekend, it’s worth going on a day trip to another Andalusian city!
-But, if you’d love to spend more time in Southern Spain, then consider making a road trip in Andalucia to discover more about the culture and incredible things that each city has to offer.
+But, if you’d love to spend more time in Southern Spain, consider taking a road trip in Andalucia to discover more about the culture and incredible things each city has to offer.

 Safe adventures!